 Using the management tool KPIs (examples & definition) allows you to more accurately target the goal of reducing drop-out rates.
 That KPI also offers opportunities to structurally improve processes, approaches, and co-operation within a region between schools and municipalities.

 The formula E = mc2

 The focused efforts (E) of schools in enabling students to succeed and enter the labor market with a good degree translates directly into positive results in multiple areas (mc2 ).
 Do you want to start using genuine KPIs?
-Order the SMART KPI Toolbox 2022.
+Order the SMART KPI Toolkit 2022.
 This practical handbook contains dozens of examples, exercises, and explanations to help you define the most essential KPIs for your organization, no matter which industry you operate in.